librity/gympoint_front_end_web/README.md

 - [ ] Add plan.symbol emoji input in the New/EditPlan forms;
 - [ ] Add plan.symbol svg input in the New/EditPlan forms, and modify API accordingly;
 - [ ] Join auth & user store modules;
+- [ ] Combine the New & Edit Forms into a single re-usable component;

 ## 🎨 Layout